The Fisher’s Net

 Calendar & Times Scheduled Reader

-August 1, Sunday 9:30 am Holy Eucharist Susan Medd
+Nov.
+7, Sunday 9:30 am Holy Eucharist Wanda Fobian

-August 22, Sunday 9:30 am Holy Eucharist Katy Luedke
+Nov.
+28, Sunday ADVENT 1 9:30 am Holy Eucharist Helen Ackley

 Remember in Your Prayers

-*Pray for St. Peter’s Church and its families, for this present time of isolation and for the hope of our future coming together again in community.
-Remember that we are Christ’s light to the world
+*Pray for St. Peter’s and its families, for the present and the future, that we may grow in Christ and be His light to the world.

 The Spirit at Work!